Gotheborg.com

 Photo courtesy of Helsingborgs Dagblad

-Occasionally, I participated in some Antiques Road Show type of events at museums and antique fairs, which I thought were really fun.
-From these events, I knew how curious people were about the mysterious pieces, left to them by older relatives, and now adorning shelves or their dining room walls.
-Porcelain, decorated with oriental-looking figures in strange river landscapes and embellished with oversized flowers and maybe with some mysterious characters on their bases.
-It occurred to me it would be fun if I could do this online.
+Occasionally, I had participated in some Antiques Road Show type events at museums and antique fairs, which I thought were really fun.
+From these events, I knew how curious people were about the mysterious pieces left to them by older relatives, now adorning shelves or their dining room walls.
+These pieces were often porcelain, decorated with oriental-looking figures in strange river landscapes, embellished with oversized flowers, and maybe with some mysterious characters on their bases.
+It occurred to me that it would be fun if I could do this online.

-What I wanted to do was to hold these authentications on-line - in "broad daylight" so to speak - where anyone with a differing opinion could have their say too.
-I also did not mind to just sit back to listen and learn.
-This is a very difficult area and no one knows everything.
+What I wanted to do was to hold these authentications online — in "broad daylight" so to speak - where anyone with a differing opinion could have their say too.
+I also did not mind just sitting back to listen and learn.
+This is a very difficult area, and no one knows everything.

-However, at that time the internet was young and any commercial software that could do this did not exist.
-This was the time of manual HTML coding - page by page - if you wanted to put anything online.
+However, at that time the internet was young, and any commercial software that could facilitate this did not exist.
+This was the era of manual HTML coding — page by page — if you wanted to put anything online.

 The first attempt to organize something was via public email lists, where you created a topic, and let people sign up and start sending emails to each other.